T-kON99/Hoyo-Helper/README.md

 ### Footnotes

-1. Utilizes github workflows to run the job.
+1. Utilizes github workflows to run the job.s
+2. When passing in secrets to github workflow, make sure the json format of the token is minified (valid json)